CoregoLabs/Proposal/README.md

 ## Future Plans

 By completing all the milestones, we will have all the components of Corego in place.
-Our plan is for future work to be built upon these components.
+Our plan for future work is to build upon these components.

-The following sections contain the plans and ideas we currently have, and it is highly likely that this list will expand as we work on the milestones outlined in this document.
+The following sections contain the plans and ideas we currently have, and this list will likely expand as we work on the milestones outlined in this document.

 #### Coretime Market